SergSel2006/PitsaBot/CONTRIBUTING.md

 ## I am native speaker of 'insert your language here' and I want to help with translation of the bot.

 Sure!
 To help, fork bot, and do steps to make gettext language files.
-They include creating language folder, creating LC_MESSAGES in it, adding `all.po` file by copying template.
+They include creating language folder, creating LC_MESSAGES in it, adding `messages.po` file by copying template.
 Then translate by your favourite .po editor.
+The overall language path should be `src/locales/<your_lang>/LC_MESSAGES/messages.po`